Jessica Hart (model): Career

 Hart founded beauty brand LUMA Beauty, a line of naturally-sourced skincare & makeup products, in 2014.

 In 2015, Hart was shot alongside Gigi Hadid by Bruce Weber for American Vogue.
 She then walked for Vionnet at Paris Fashion Week.

 Personal life

 Hart and her then-boyfriend, Tamarama band member and fellow Australian Nicolas Potts, purchased a $1-million one-bedroom property in Manhattan's Battery Park during the summer of 2008.
-Hart and Potts mutually ended their long-term relationship in 2010.
 Hart was in a relationship with Greek shipping heir Stavros Niarchos III (grandson of Stavros Niarchos) from 2011-2017.

 Hart has been in a relationship with race car driver James Kirkham since 2019.
 They became engaged during her baby shower in 2020.
 The couple welcomed their first child together, a daughter named Baby-Rae, on 17 November 2020.
 Hart will be step-mother to Kirkham's daughter from a previous relationship.
 Hart gave birth to a boy named Glorious, on 2 February 2022.

-In August 2021, Hart's Los Angeles home was featured in Architectural Digest, whist her Grammercy Park apartment was featured in 2017.
+In August 2021, Hart's Los Angeles home was featured in Architectural Digest, while her Gramercy Park apartment was featured in 2017.